Medical School: You’re in for a Lot of Hard Work!

 - The basic sciences (first and second years)

 - The clinical sciences (third and fourth years)

 Freshman Year (MS I)

 Anticipate being in class from 8 a.m. to 5 p.m.
 Monday through Friday.
+(While there has been a movement toward students skipping these classes and using less expensive online courses to cover the same material in the convenience of your dorm, it appears the medical schools are getting close to plugging this “loop hole”.)
 You will be completing approximately 24 – 28 semester hours of material.
 As we state elsewhere on this website, the work is not as difficult as it is voluminous.
 (This is where the “drinking from a fire hose” analogy comes from!)
 Here are the classes you can expect to take your first year of medical school:

 - Behavioral Science – Less intensive.
 Designed to help develop your “beside mannerisms.”

 - Biochemistry – Very intensive.
-One of the “big three” freshman year classes.
+One of the “big three” first year classes.

 - Embryology – Medium intensity.
 Covers the embryonic development and birth control.

 - Genetics – Less intensive.
 Covers birth defects.

 - Gross Anatomy – Very intensive.
 This is the class with the human cadaver.
 Another of the “big three” first year med school classes.